Molodos/klipper-macros/README.md

 # Klipper Macros

-A collection of Klipper macros (mainly for the ELEGOO Neptune 4 series)
+A collection of Klipper macros (mainly for the ELEGOO Neptune 4 series printers)

 ## Usage